,PRINCETON – Two pool winners were determined Tuesday on the second night of the Princeton Holiday Tournament.

 The Tigresses forced 41 turnovers.

 “I think we’re just reading passes,” Gonigam said.
-“We knew we wanted to get our first trap set in our defense and from there we trusted the girls to make some reads and pressure their guards.”
+“We knew we wanted to get our first trap set in our defense, and from there we trusted the girls to make some reads and pressure their guards.”

-After falling behind 8-0, the Panthers pulled within 9-5 with 28.6 seconds left in the first before Keighley Davis drained a 3-pointer with 5.8 seconds left.
+After falling behind 8-0, the Panthers pulled within 9-5 with 28.6 seconds left in the first quarter before Keighley Davis drained a 3-pointer with 5.8 seconds left.

-“They’re super athletic and get up and down the floor well and have two really good shooters in Davis and (Camryn) Driscoll,” Putnam County coach Jared Sale said.
+“They’re super athletic and get up and down the floor well and have two really good shooters in Davis and [Camryn] Driscoll,” Putnam County coach Jared Sale said.
 “Near the end of the first quarter, it was 9-5 then we lost Davis on the wing and she pushed it to 12-5.
 If you get a stop there, you’re feeling pretty good after one.
 I thought there were a couple spots in the game where if we get a stop and we’re able to go down and get a bucket, you might be in a different situation.”

 Princeton pushed its lead to double digits for the first time at 20-8 on a 3 by freshman Avaya Koning.

-The Tigresses hit the offensive glass hard and were able to get multiple shots on 11 first half possessions and 17 possessions in the game.
+The Tigresses hit the offensive glass hard and were able to get multiple shots on 11 first-half possessions and 17 possessions in the game.

 “We’ve really been trying to encourage the girls to box out and rebound,” Gonigam said.
 “Putnam County had some height on us.
 They have some good post players.
 I was really proud of the effort rebounding and just flying in from all over the place.”